-Conflict of interest policy
+Management of Resources/ Assets policy

-Illawarra and South Coast Central Service Office Inc
+Illawarra and South Coast Central Service Office Inc.

 1. Purpose

-The purpose of this policy is to help Management Committee members of Illawarra and South Coast Central Service Office Inc. to effectively identify, disclose and manage any actual, potential or perceived conflicts of interest to protect the integrity of Illawarra and South Coast Central Service Office Inc and manage risk.
+The purpose of this policy is to help Management Committee members of Illawarra and South Coast Central Service Office Inc. to effectively manage the financial and other resources and protect the financial and other assets of Illawarra and South Coast Central Service Office Inc and manage risk.

 2. Objective

-The committee of management (called the ‘Committee’ in this policy) aims to ensure that Committee members are aware of their obligation to disclose any conflicts of interest that they may have, and to comply with this policy to ensure they effectively manage those conflicts of interest as representatives of Illawarra and South Coast Central Service Office Inc.
+The committee of management (called the ‘Committee’ in this policy) aims to ensure that Committee members are aware of their responsibilities with regard to financial and other resources of the association and to comply with this policy to ensure they effectively manage those assets as representatives of Illawarra and South Coast Central Service Office Inc.

 3. Scope